Kodalem/UoA-ProtoTAU-Documentation/Auxillary Documents/index.md

 > [!todo]
 > This documentation is still work in progress and construction, this visual look will not be likely permanent, and it is likely to change or be overhauled.
+> Phone users do not be alarmed when some font parameters are missing, as because of web differences between platforms.
+This should become fixed as time moves on - desktop users can experience the full font support in this site.

 Documentation specific todo list:
  - [ ] Teach guidelines how to push the files into the society documentation... again as the repository system was changed and better planned